danielmoi/dotfiles/vim-edit.md

 # Editing

 ## Nav + Edit
-A = end of line, and add cursor after a = enter insert mode, AFTER current cursor position
+A     end of line, and add cursor after a     enter insert mode, AFTER current cursor position

-o = add new line, and enter insert mode
+o     add new line, and enter insert mode
-<S-o> = add new line BEFORE, and enter insert mode
+O     add new line BEFORE, and enter insert mode

 ## Moving around whilst in Insert mode
-[170827]
-- <C-o>
-- gives you one Normal command, before returning to Insert mode
+<C-o>     gives you one Normal command, before returning to Insert mode [170927]

-- <C-o>A
-- will put cursor at the end of the line (staying in edit mode)
+<C-o>A    will put cursor at the end of the line (staying in edit mode)
-- this is <C-e> in MacOS
+          this is <C-e> in MacOS
-- can also just type over the closing ) though...
+          can also just type over the closing ) though...

-- <C-o>j
-- will move the cursor down to next line (staying in edit mode)
+<C-o>j    will move the cursor down to next line (staying in edit mode)
-- this is <C-n> in MacOS
+          this is <C-n> in MacOS

-- we can also map <C-hjkl> to allow us to use these keys to navigate inside insert mode
+we can also map <C-hjkl> to allow us to use these keys to navigate inside insert mode

 ## Visual Mode & Selecting text
 Enter visual mode
-Shift + V = select whole line
-v = select character (and then direction keys)

 Use direction keys to modify selection

+V       select whole line (then motion keys) v       select character (and then motion keys)

 -------------------------------------------------------------------------
-## Copy
+## Yank (Copy)
+y           yank 1 character
+y3l         yank 3 characters to the right
+[x]y        yank n characters
+["x]y       into

-yy or Y = yank current line, including the newline character at the end of the line [170828] y$ = yank from here, to end of line, but not newline character at the end = go to start of line, copy to end, exclude newline
+y$          yank from here, to end of line, but not newline character at the end go to start of line, copy to end, exclude newline

+yy or Y     yank current line, including the newline character at the end of the line [170828]

 "*